eerotal/Open-Image-Pipeline/plugindev/README.md

 want those in your VCS.

-By default the makefile compiles the plugin from files located in a directory calles `src`.
-You need to create this one by yourself.
+By default the makefile compiles the plugin from files located in a directory called `src`.
+You'll have to create this directory yourself.

-#### 2. Customizing the makefile
+#### 2. Modifying the project configuration

-The only customization step that's needed for the makefile is to change the name of the plugin.
-The name is stored in the NAME variable in the makefile, so change that one to the name of your plugin.
+Open the `project-config` file in your favourite text editor.
+In this file you can edit the configuration of your plugin project.
+Currently the only tested modification you can do is to give your plugin a name by setting the variable `NAME` to something more unique.
+The `project-config` file is basically a makefile so you'll have to use the makefile syntax too.

 #### 3. Compiling Open Image Pipeline

-In order to compile plugins you need to compile the main OIP binary too.
-Go into the root directory of the OIP source files and then run `make main modules`.
-This command will compile the main OIP binary and everything that's needed to compile plugins.
+In order to compile OIP plugins you'll have to compile the main OIP binary aswell.
+Check the instructions in the README.md file in the source root of the main OIP repo.

 #### 4. Final setup steps